mazenbesher/sub_player_chrome_extension/README.md

 Add subtitle overlay from SRT files to any video element, with options to sync the subtitle.

 # Features to add
-- [ ] save detected file encodings info and show them on start
+- [ ] random number of subtitles (right now fixed to three)
+- [ ] add option to unload all subtitles
 - [x] use template for subtitle panes in html (b/s they are almost the same but some `id`s and `data-subtitle-index` are different), solved using `mustache`
 - [ ] consider using `webpack`
 - [ ] show if subtitle is loaded on the video (specially if from cache and maybe give the option to unload it)